-Give them plenty of sunlight and warm conditions and they’ll thank you with prolific blooms.
+Give them plenty of sunlight and a warm location, and they’ll thank you with prolific blooms.
 But careful attention to their soil and watering requirements is potentially even more important than that sunlight.

-Celosia will not tolerate wet feet; that is, these plants do not want to be watered too much, and require soil with great drainage.
-The only celosia I’ve seen that weren’t at their best were those that were over watered or planted in soils heavy with clay.
+Celosia will not tolerate wet feet.
+That is, these plants do not want to be watered too much, and require soil with excellent drainage.
+The only celosia I’ve seen that weren’t at their best were those that were over watered, or planted in soils heavy with clay.
 The plants become limp and languid looking, then practically melt from too much stored up moisture.

-Frustratingly, these plants still need to be in soil that is regularly watered.
+Frustratingly, these plants still need to be in soil that is watered regularly.
 Finding a balance with these flowers can be a tricky endeavor when they’re grown in containers and raised beds.
-But if you’ve got these plants in quality well-drained soil, they practically take care of themselves.
+But if you’ve got these plants in quality well-drained soil, they will practically take care of themselves.